mct814/Pipe-Mapping-Project/README.md

 #### Elizabeth Russell
 I am an electrical engineering senior at Tennessee Technological University.
 I am originally from Tullahoma, TN and graduated from Family Christian Academy.

+### Faculty Supervisor

+#### Jesse Roberts

+### Customer

+#### Pipe locating services

+## Description of Repository
+The main file of the repository contains the lisence, readme, planned software file, reports folder, and project documentation folder.
+Inside of the reports folder are the original project proposal and the design phase 1 document.
+Inside the project documentation folder is the bill of materials, project schematic and the folders for each of the subsystems that have been designed.
+Each of the subsystem folders contains schematics and readme descriptions of the design process.